Constructive reflectivity principles for regular theories: Preliminaries

 \section{Preliminaries}

-As mentioned in the introduction, constructive treatments of syntax (e.g.\ \cite[\textsection 1.1]{troelstravandalen:88}, \cite[\textsection 4.1]{fitting:69}, \cite{veldman:76}) typically assume that the sets of basic function and operation symbols are discrete, and often moreover enumerable, though these assumptions are rarely used.
+As mentioned in the introduction, constructive treatments of syntax (e.g.\ Troelstra, Van Dalen \cite[\textsection 1.1]{troelstravandalen:88}, Fitting \cite[\textsection 4.1]{fitting:69}, and Veldman \cite{veldman:76}) typically assume that the sets of basic function and relation symbols are discrete, and often moreover enumerable, though these assumptions are rarely used.
 This is at odds with classical and categorical model theory, where it is standard to consider signatures consisting of arbitrary sets; and this extra generality is needed for instance in taking the diagram of a structure, where one adds the elements of the structure to the language as constants.

-In fact, especially in categorical treatments (\cite[D1.1]{elephant1}, \cite[\textsection 3.1]{diaconescu08}), many proofs and constructions over arbitrary signatures are already fully constructive, and this is generally well-known in the field.
+In fact, especially in categorical treatments (e.g.\ Johnstone \cite[D1.1]{elephant1}, Diaconescu \cite[\textsection 3.1]{diaconescu08}), many proofs and constructions over arbitrary signatures are already fully constructive, and this is generally well-known in the field.
 However, we are unaware of any source that lays out the fundamentals of first-order model theory over arbitrary signatures in an explicitly constructive setting.
 We therefore recall basic background results in slightly more detail than usual, to put on record the fact that they and their standard proofs are constructively unproblematic.

-Precisely, we work throughout in the constructive set theory IZF \cite[\textsection 11.8]{troelstravandalen:88}.
-Sections~\ref{sec:conservativity} and~\ref {sec:consts-by-vbles} may comfortably also be read as working over IHOL$\infty$ (the logic of an elementary topos with a natural numbers object \cite{lambek-scott:1986}), or over extensional type theory with an impredicative universe of propositions \cite{hofmann:1995}.
-Section~\ref{section: reflection and choice principles}, however, deals essentially with issues of unbounded quantification, which cannot be so straightforwardly translated to those settings.
+Precisely, we work throughout in the constructive set theory IZF, as given in Troelstra, Van Dalen \cite[\textsection 11.8]{troelstravandalen:88}. \zcref[S]{sec:conservativity,sec:consts-by-vbles} may comfortably also be read as working over IHOL$\infty$ (the logic of an elementary topos with a natural numbers object), set out in Lambek, Scott \cite{lambek-scott:1986}, or over extensional type theory with an impredicative universe of propositions, in Hofmann \cite{hofmann:1995}. \zcref[S]{section: reflectivity and choice principles}, however, deals essentially with issues of unbounded quantification, which cannot be so straightforwardly translated to those settings.